 His experience in public higher education spans nearly three decades, including service as a professor, vice provost, and director of creative writing.
 He spent most of the past 25 years in the University of Texas system, most recently as a special advisor to the executive vice chancellor for Academic Affairs.

-Nelsen earned his bachelor’s and master’s degrees in political science from Brigham Young University and his doctorate from the University of Chicago's Committee on Social Thought.
+Nelsen earned his doctorate from the University of Chicago's Committee on Social Thought.

 Kwame Anku is the CEO and Chairman of the Black Star Fund, an early stage innovation fund.
 Prior to the Black Star Fund, Kwame co-founded and served as Principal of the Black Angel Tech Fund, a pioneering fund that focused on capitalizing Black technology entrepreneurs.

 Recently named “One of the Top 25 Black Venture Capitalists to Watch in 2018” by Pitchbook, Kwame has worked extensively in business development and media marketing for over two decades.
 In September 2018, Kwame was selected to be one of only twenty-one recipients of the prestigious Aspen Ascend Fellowship from The Aspen Institute.

 Kwame entered into the tech industry after being personally recruited by the late legendary rock star, Prince, to develop his mobile app, overseeing business and development teams in Africa, Asia and the US.
 He later went on to serve as the National Director of Strategic Development for the Prince-inspired #YesWeCode initiative, where he developed corporate and media partnerships.
 Kwame now serves as a mentor for both the AT&T Aspire Accelerator and Founder Institute Sacramento.